 When it comes to media, advertising, and all of your commercial brand consumption, every color you see is part of a marketing strategy.
 They are deliberately chosen for you to see.

 These colors are chosen with information in mind about the benefits the psychology of color has.
 They are meant to elicit emotions or responses for a positive buying experience.

-Growing our business can be done with the help of a better understanding of which colors are best used for what purpose and not just because they are pleasing to the eye.
-The study of the psychology of color and its affect on humans has been around for a very long time and, as the colors remain just the same as that we also remain human, it still applies today.
+Growing our business can be done better with the help of an understanding of which colors are best used for what purpose.
+There is more to how our brains see color, not just that they are pleasing to the eye.
+The study of the psychology of color in marketing and its effect on humans has been around for a very long time.

 One very important aspect of any business is the logo.
 If you already have a logo, take the time to consider what the colors of the logo are saying about your brand.
-If you have not yet created one, be sure to choose a color scheme that will help create the experience for your consumers that will make the greatest difference in their buyer’s journey.
+If not, be sure to choose a color scheme that can create an experience for your consumers and make the greatest difference in the buyer’s journey.

 Below is a breakdown of some of the most popular colors used in some of the most prominent marketing techniques:

 Perhaps the most optimistic of all the colors, yellow is a color that promotes clarity.
 It is playful and very attractive to all age groups.
 It is also strong for grabbing someone’s attention, for example, you will usually see sales and markdown tags in yellow.

 This color speaks confidence and cheer.
 It is primarily targeted at younger people as it exemplifies youthfulness and movement.